One of the most promising developments in cancer research originates with the microbiome

 If there is one area of cancer research that is causing a lot of excitement, it’s the link between the disease and the microbiome, and with good reason: it presents an opportunity to improve all stages of cancer care, from diagnosis to treatment.
 Microbiome-driven cancer diagnostics may also enable earlier detection of the disease, which is key to improving patient quality of life and survival rates.
 If cancers could be detected earlier, it could also potentially prevent up to four million annual deaths worldwide.

 Scientists all over the world are working hard to create better cancer diagnostics, to hopefully make widespread, early-detection screening available to high-risk populations for various types of cancers.
 Leading the charge is the team at Micronoma, the first and only cancer diagnostic company using the circulating microbiome to detect early-stage cancer.
-Co-founded by the threesome of Sandrine Miller-Montgomery, PharmD-PhD, Greg Poore, MD-PhD candidate, and Rob Knight, PhD, Micronoma is dedicated to the prompt commercialization of their discovery published in Nature in 2020.
+Co-founded by the threesome of Sandrine Miller-Montgomery, PharmD-PhD, Greg Sepich-Poore, PhD and MD candidate, and Rob Knight, PhD, Micronoma is dedicated to the prompt commercialization of their discovery published in Nature in 2020.

 Understanding the cancer microbiome link